Posted on: 12-05-2015 in Finance

 Gold is considered a “safe haven” – an investment expected to appreciate when something goes wrong.
-Note that the US dollar itself has similar reputation in the global markets and therefore, unlike other commodities, gold often (but far from always) goes up when the dollar is appreciating, and vice versa.
+Note that the US dollar itself has a similar reputation in the global markets and therefore, unlike other commodities, gold often (but far from always) goes up when the dollar is appreciating, and vice versa.

 Gold Price, Inflation and Interest Rates

-Due to gold’s perceived role as inflation hedge, changes in expected inflation, interest rates and monetary policy are usually (in absence of a war or a serious political crisis) the main factor driving gold price.
+Due to gold’s perceived role as an inflation hedge, changes in expected inflation, interest rates and monetary policy are usually (in absence of a war or a serious political crisis) the main factor driving gold price.
 This has been particularly true in the recent years, as the world’s major central banks (including the US Fed, Bank of England, European Central Bank and Bank of Japan) have been employing unconventional and aggressive monetary policy.
 When the Fed started its first quantitative easing (QE) program in November 2008, gold was trading under $800.
 It got above $1,800 in less than three years, without a major correction on the way.

 Buy the Rumour, Sell the Fact

 Importantly, it is not the actual inflation (very low in the last years), actual interest rates (near zero in the last years) and actual monetary policy, but the market’s expectations of these.
-After the peak in September 2011, the greatest losses in gold price have occurred at times when the market was speculating about a possible end to quantitative easing programs and an increase in interest rates.
-Conversely, the greatest gains happened when weaker economic data or the Fed’s communication were suggesting further continuation of the loose monetary policy (and therefore greater fear of inflation).
+After the peak in September 2011, the greatest losses in the gold price have occurred at times when the market was speculating about a possible end to quantitative easing programs and an increase in interest rates.
+Conversely, the greatest gains happened when weaker economic data or the Fed’s communication were suggesting a further continuation of the loose monetary policy (and therefore greater fear of inflation).

-The best example is the announcement of QE3 in September 2012, when gold was sharply rising in the 3-4 months before, but started falling a few weeks after the announcement.
-Eventually it lost 34% from October 2012 to June 2013 and, ironically, the decline came to a halt after Fed Chairman Ben Bernanke announced a possible future tapering of the QE program.
+The best example is the announcement of QE3 in September 2012, when gold was sharply rising in the 3-4 months before but started falling a few weeks after the announcement.
+Eventually, it lost 34% from October 2012 to June 2013 and, ironically, the decline came to a halt after Fed Chairman Ben Bernanke announced a possible future tapering of the QE program.
 While monetary policy is undeniably a strong factor driving gold prices, the direction can be completely counter-intuitive at times.